Robots are getting more social. Are humans ready?

 Jibo, a foot-high, vaguely conical device topped by a wide hemispherical "head," stays where you put it, typically on a countertop.
 But it can swivel its flat, round screen "face" to meet your gaze; tells joke and plays music; and can shimmy convincingly if you ask it to dance.
 It was pitched as "the world's first social robot for the home."

-At almost $900, though, Jibo didn't win anywhere near enough friends.
+At almost US$900 ($1,348), though, Jibo didn't win anywhere near enough friends.
 It's still for sale online, but its parent company reportedly laid off much of its workforce in June and didn't reply to requests for comment.

 "It's a really cool device, but it didn't offer a ton of utility," Singh said.

-In late July, another startup, California-based Mayfield Robotics, ceased manufacturing Kuri, a roving $699 machine that would shoot pictures and video from cameras hidden behind its round, blinking eyes.
-Other home robots, such as the three-foot, video-screen equipped personal assistant Temi ($1,499) and Sony's dog-like Aibo ($1,800), are even less affordable.
+In late July, another startup, California-based Mayfield Robotics, ceased manufacturing Kuri, a roving US$699 machine that would shoot pictures and video from cameras hidden behind its round, blinking eyes.
+Other home robots, such as the three-foot, video-screen equipped personal assistant Temi (US$1,499) and Sony's dog-like Aibo (US$1,800), are even less affordable.

-"You cannot sell a robot for $800 or $1,000 that has capabilities of less than an Alexa," said Boris Sofman, CEO of Anki, which plans to launch its pet-like Vector this fall.
+"You cannot sell a robot for US$800 or US$1,000 that has capabilities of less than an Alexa," said Boris Sofman, CEO of Anki, which plans to launch its pet-like Vector this fall.

-Promising a robotic future beyond "puck-like vacuum cleaners and lifeless cylindrical talking speakers," Anki is pitching the $249 Vector as an older brother to its tiny — and feisty — toy robot Cozmo.
-(Anki has sold 1.5 million Cozmos since its 2016 debut.)
+Promising a robotic future beyond "puck-like vacuum cleaners and lifeless cylindrical talking speakers," Anki is pitching the US$249 Vector as an older brother to its tiny — and feisty — toy robot Cozmo.

 Social robots trace their lineage back to an interactive humanoid head named Kismet, which Breazeal built in an MIT lab in the 1990s.
 Since then, advances in artificial intelligence have propelled the field forward.
 The popularity of Alexa and its ilk has also helped take the strangeness out of talking machines.